Self-Distilled Self-Supervised Representation Learning: Method

 \subsection{SDSSL}

-We propose Self-Distilled Self-Supervised Representation Learning (SDSSL) which \kyv{provides explicit signal to the intermediate representation by inducing} intermediate representation to mimic the output representation \njv{as illustrated in \cref{fig:SDSSL}.} Our method can be applied to any existing SSL frameworks that match representations from multi-views.
+We propose Self-Distilled Self-Supervised Representation Learning (SDSSL) which provides explicit signal to the intermediate representation by inducing intermediate representation to mimic the output representation as illustrated in Fig. \ref{fig:sdssl}.
+Our method can be applied to any existing SSL frameworks that aligns representations from multi-views.

-\textbf{Self-Supervised Learning (SSL)} SSL enables the training of a model only using manipulation techniques over the input.
-The SSL frameworks used as the baselines in this paper are SimCLR, MoCo v3 and BYOL.
-The SSL objective functions $\mathcal{L}_{ssl}$ differ for \njv{different} methods.
-Following common practice, let $q$ \kyv{denote} the output of the student's last MLP head (projector or predictor) \kyv{and} $z$ \kyv{denote} the output of the teacher's (student in SimCLR) projector.
-Then the objective for BYOL is